vanzelleb/vr-multi-model-viewer/README.md

 # CombineVR

-This web application allows you to combine and manipulate multiple 3D models from Sketchfab in VR.
+A website to combine and manipulate multiple 3D models from Sketchfab in VR.